Zemiology: Physical harm

 The zemiological or social harm approach attempts to broaden public and sociological focus to vicissitudes of daily life in capitalist society; some of these harms, they argue, are more harmful than those caused by crime.
 Approximately 1,000 people a year are murdered in England and Wales.
 However, there are a number of events that cause large amounts of physical harm and even death, which are rarely considered crime or criminalised.
 In the UK there are around 40,000 serious road accidents in the UK every year.
 This is equivalent to a jumbo jet crashing every month.
 In 2002 3,431 people were killed on Britain's roads and 35,976 seriously injured.
 In 2002, 81,562 cases of food poisoning were reported and the majority of these cases are believed to have been contracted in food prepared outside the home.
 In the UK, The Labour Force Survey found that 228 people were killed while working due to a work-related incident and 2.2 million people with illnesses in the UK believed their condition was made worse by their past or current job.
 A growing phenomenon affecting workers' health is stress.
 A report issued by the British Health and Safety Executive found that 16% of workers were working over 60 hours a week.
 Similarly, the Department of Trade and Industry found that 19% of men visited doctors for stress related problems, with that figure rising to 23% in men over 40.
-Also, the Trade Union Congress found 10% of work-based personal injury cases were stress-related.
+Also, the Trades Union Congress found 10% of work-based personal injury cases were stress-related.
 According to the Department of Health there were 3500 deaths occurring from the effects of sulphur dioxide and 8100 deaths were caused due to particulate matter in the air in July 2002.